NANCE

 State of Tennessee Rutherford County

 In the year of our Lord one thousand eight hundred and thirty six In the name of God I Allen NANCE in my perfect senses have this day made my last will and testament and give to my wife Elizabeth the place that I now live on her life time and at her death it is to ___ to my son Allen NANCE it is will also that my wife keep the two boys George and Anthony her life time and it is also my will that at her death that the boy Jerry gave to my daughter America Clark and it is my will that boy Anthony ___ gave to my daughter Elin Woodley and her daughter Adaline after the death of her mother it is also my will that daughter Nancy Baker have fifty acres of land lying the south side of the creek in the right corner.
-It is also my will that daughter Polly Dement have the place she now lives on running __ the creek up to William A Coleman’s line and to Thos Bennett corner making twenty acres it is also my will that my daughter Susan Will B_ have thirty acres of land running from the Murfreesboro road north to Cooks line leaving the cedars in the left hand it is also my that she Susan Will Bank.
+It is also my will that daughter Polly DEMENT have the place she now lives on running __ the creek up to William A Coleman’s line and to Thos Bennett corner making twenty acres it is also my will that my daughter Susan Will Bank have thirty acres of land running from the Murfreesboro road north to Cooks line leaving the cedars in the left hand it is also my that she Susan Will Bank.
 Have negroe girl Charlotte at the death of my wife it is also my will at the death of my wife the negroe boy called graves gave to my daughter June Frensley it is also my will that Berry Woodley have one dollar and it is also my will that at the death of my wife that my son Allen NANCE to___ the boy Anthony in his possession and keep him for the benefit of my daughter Emeline and my grand daughter Adaline it is also my will after my lawful debts is paid that my wife and son Allen NANCE my Negroes and all my stock and all my house hold furniture .

-Given under my hand and seal this the 18th of February 1836
+Given under my hand and seal this the 18th of February 1836 his

 Allen X NANCE

-mark
+mark Test

 Allen NANCE Jr